-The Birds and the Bees of Farm Fowl – How Do Chickens Breed?
+The Birds And The Bees Of Farm Fowl – How Do Chickens Breed?

 So, how do chickens mate?
 Let’s break down everything you need to know.

 Once the rooster has found some stability, they proceed to press their cloacae against each other; an act known as the cloacal kiss.
 Does this mean that roosters do not have penises?
 Can a rooster fertilize the egg?

 After the reproductive act has occurred the hen will get up, shake those feathers, and carry on with her daily duties…

 Although reproductive behavior noticeably boosts in springtime, mating between chickens is pretty much a year-round activity.
 You may be surprised to learn that one rooster may mate between 10 to 30 times a day!
+Why?

 In serious cases, the latter may lead to missing feathers on the hens’ backs, necks, or heads… and in the worst of cases, deep mortal wounds.